A search and rescue operation is underway for a submarine touring the wreckage of the Titanic - KTVZ

 “Our entire focus is on the crewmembers in the submersible and their families.
 We are deeply thankful for the extensive assistance we have received from several government agencies and deep sea companies in our efforts to reestablish contact with the submersible,” the group said.
 “We are working toward the safe return of the crewmembers.”

+The submersible holds up to five people, the company says on its website.
+It wasn’t immediately clear how many people were on board.

-CNN has reached out to the Boston Coastguard and authorities in Newfoundland, Canada.
+CNN has reached out to the Boston-based Coast Guard and authorities in Newfoundland, Canada.

 The Titanic infamously hit an iceberg on its maiden voyage and sank in the North Atlantic Ocean in April 1912, killing over 1,500 people.
 The wreckage of the Titanic, discovered in 1985, sits in two parts at the bottom of the ocean nearly 13,000 feet below the surface southeast of Newfoundland.